My Health Story

 Journaling one weeks worth of nutrition and exercise was very revealing as well as convicting.
 I discovered present things I could change (dizzy or sleepy from skipping breakfast and eating salad or mostly carbs for lunch).
 Taking a walk at break or doing a few minutes of Oxycise (deep breathing isometrics) also kept me alert through the evening.

-Since I began taking elderberry supplements at the first sign of a cold or virus, I’ve not gotten a full-blown case of either in years.
+Since I began taking elderberry supplements at the first sign of a cold or virus, I’ve not gotten a full-blown case of either in years (and I have never had a flu vaccine).
 Other family members who have similar symptoms (muscle cramps) found my remedy worked for them as well.
 Bone density tests after supplements and exercise showed growth instead of expected loss.
 Supplements also healed esophageal damage from initial prescription for bone loss.
 Dietary changes greatly reduced my husband’s psoriasis condition and sauna and other detox treatments have helped us avoid or curtail other illnesses.

 Things I could not control, I took to natural or traditional doctors.
 Dizziness from looking up is a common senior ailment, but mine was eliminated after a few Prolotherapy treatments.
 A torn meniscus was also treated with prolotherapy and I was able to avoid surgery.
 My physical therapist was so impressed she is now studying and recommending the procedure.